maildropr/planify/README.md

 ## Usage

-After creating your Limitables, Plan, and User models, you are ready to start enforcing limits.
+After creating your Limitables, Plans, and User, you are ready to start enforcing limits.

 ```ruby
 # widgets_controller.rb